-- tenis (m) to play tennis jugar* al tenis, jugar* tenis (Latin America except River Plate area/América Latina excepto Río de la Plata) (before noun/delante del nombre) tennis court cancha (f) or (Esp) pista (f) de tenis tennis elbow sinovitis (f) del codo, codo (m) de tenista tennis match partido (m) de tenis tennis player tenista (mf) tennis raquet raqueta (f) de tenis tennis shoes zapatillas (fpl) (de tenis), tenis (mpl), championes (mpl) (Ur)
+- tenis (masculine) to play tennis jugar* al tenis, jugar* tenis (Latin America except River Plate area/América Latina excepto Río de la Plata) (before noun/delante del nombre) tennis court cancha (feminine) or (Spain/España) pista (feminine) de tenis tennis elbow sinovitis (f) del codo, codo (m) de tenista tennis match partido (masculine) de tenis tennis player tenista (masculine and feminine) tennis raquet raqueta (feminine) de tenis tennis shoes zapatillas (fpl) (de tenis), tenis (mpl), championes (mpl) (Uruguay)

 Here is a selection of useful words and phrases you will need in real-life situations while you're visiting Spain and other Spanish-speaking countries...

 Spain's War of Independence against Napoleon Bonaparte's French occupation was ignited by the popular revolt in Madrid on 2 May 1808 against the French army.
 With support from the Duke of Wellington, Spanish resistance continued for over five years in a guerra de guerrillas which gave the world the concept and the term guerrilla warfare.
 The autocratic Fernando VII was restored to the throne in 1814, and his first act was to abolish the progressive Constitution of Cadiz adopted in 1812.